wohaco/despace/venus_origins_explorer.md

 The rest of the measurements would be made from instruments on the orbiter over at least three years ([EVN‑005](venus.md)).

-The mission was last proposed in 2017 to NASA's New Frontiers program mission 4 to compete for funding and development, but it was not selected.
+The mission was last proposed in 2017 to NASA’s New Frontiers program mission 4 to compete for funding and development, but it was not selected.